anamarija123/ticket-renderer/README.md

-# Ticket script renderer extenstion README
+# Ticket script renderer extension README

 Ticket script renderer is intended for rendering script language.
 Support extensions for ticket file are: .ticket,.ini and .tck.
 Every tag writed in ticket language must be replaced by user context loaded from path writed in ticket file.